GuanceCloud/guance-docs/docs/en/management/mfa-management.md

 ## Bind MFA

-In the Guance workspace, click "Your Account"-"Account Management" in the lower left corner, "MFA Authentication" under "Security Settings", and click "Bind" on the right.
+In the Guance workspace, click **Your Account > Account Management** in the lower left corner, MFA Authentication under **Security Settings**, and click **Bind** on the right.

 ![](img/1.mfa_1.png)

 Binding MFA authentication supports verification by email.
-Click Get Verification Code input, and then click OK.
+Click and get verification code input, and then click OK.